bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 ##Safety

 Always practice caution when you're working with electricity in water and with the spinning blades of the propeller.
-Keep body parts away from the thruster inlet and outlet to avoid injury.
+Keep body parts away from the motor to avoid injury.

 ##Quick Start

 1. Solder wires from ESC to pads on motor.
 2. Waterproof solder connection with epoxy or other potting compound.
-3. Send a signal to the ESC and the thruster will start spinning.
+3. Send a signal to the ESC and the motor will start spinning.
 That's it.

 ##Important Notes